intelligent-agent/redeem/docs/kamikaze/index.rst

 from:
 https://github.com/foosel/OctoPrint/wiki/Setup-on-BeagleBone-Black-running-%C3%85ngstr%C3%B6m#webcam

-mjpg-streamer is shipped with Umikaze 2.1 by default.
+mjpg-streamer is shipped with Kamikaze 2.1 by default.
 It is on and if you have a webcam plugged in before powering up, the streams should return video if your webcam is supported.